 Radio frequency (RF) has powered electronics for decades, but solid-state technology is opening up new doors.
 RF amplifiers offer much more control and durability than some other technologies, like magnetrons, making them a powerful solution in everything from medicine and consumer devices to industrial and military applications.
 Let's take a closer look at the basics of RF amplifiers and what they can do.

 These amplifiers work across different modes, called classes, to meet the needs of various applications.
-These classes — such as Class A, Class B and Class AB — often correspond to different types of RF amplifiers, which we'll discuss later.
+These classes — such as Class A, Class B and Class AB — often correspond to different types of RF amplifiers, which we’ll discuss later.
 The classes outline conduction angles and other behaviors regarding how the amplifier affects the circuit.
+Different amplifier classes are optimized for specific bands and frequency ranges to ensure efficient operation, signal integrity, and energy management.

 The three main functions of an RF power amplifier are:

 As technology advances, RF amplifiers are offering more precision and control, so users can zero in on the right areas.
 For example, home microwaves often give you hot spots in food, with some cold and some hot areas.
 Engineers can use solid-state RF amplifiers for dielectric heating, which heats on a molecular level, affecting the whole material at once.
 Users also get more control over frequency.
 Other benefits include lower voltage requirements, low noise, small form factors, better longevity and improved reliability.
+Key features such as high linearity, high efficiency, and greater efficiency contribute to improved heat dissipation, reduced weight, and reliable operation at maximum rated power.

 We already see RF technology in telecommunications and microwave ovens, but some exciting RF amplifier uses include: